kristinemlarson/gnssrefl/README.md

 After removing the RHdot effect and frequency biases, the RMS improves from 0.244 to 0.1 meters.

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/docs/tnpp_final.png" width="600"/>

+Comment: if you have an existing file with results, you can just run the second part of the code.
+If the input file is called test.txt, you would call it as:

+<code>subdaily sc02 2021 -splinefile test.txt -rhdot True</code>

 <hr>